 Find out what’s in my backpack on my post “My ultimate packing List.”

 It’s better to wear hiking boots

-However, I have seen many people happily riding the carriages, the donkeys or the mules, and a few owners pushing their animals to go faster.
+However, you inevitably end up seeing many people happily riding the carriages, the donkeys or the mules, and a few owners pushing their animals to go faster.
 I was regularly offered rides (the common pick up line is “do you want to ride my Ferrari?”).
 I generally ignored, or muttered a la, shukran (no, thank you).
-And when the owner kept insisting, asking why I wouldn’t want to ride, I’d say “because I am able to walk.”

 As I have stated in my post “The use of animals in tourist attractions,” I can’t stand the idea that animals may be exploited for the enjoyment of tourists.
 I hope that more efforts are made by the tourism board to ensure that animals are never exploited in Petra, and that tourists (and owners) who do so are duly fined.